atomic6-org/ghg/docs/_sources/waste.rst.txt

 where :math:`Total\; Emissions_{disposal\; method}` is the sum of all the :math:`\text{CO}_2\;` emissions for that :math:`disposal\; method` (recycled, landfilled, combusted, composted, anaerobically digested (dry digestate with curing), or anaerobically digested (wet digestate with curing)).
-Note that in atomic6 the final value of this calculation is divided by :math:`1000` to convert this value into :math:`metric \; tons`.
+Note that in atomic6 the final value of this calculation is converted into :math:`metric\; tons`.

 ..
 [IPCC2006V5CH3] IPCC, 2006: 2006 IPCC Guidelines for National Greenhouse Gas Inventories, Volume 5, IPPU, Chapter 3, Solid Waste Disposal, pp. 9